AIM ISA Explained

 What is an AIM ISA portfolio?

-Why do AIM ISAs get IHT relief?
+Why do AIM ISAs get relief from Inheritance Tax?

 What are the main benefits of investing in an AIM ISA?

 If you are happy to take on significant investment risk, the benefits include:

 Tax-free income and growth – for as long as you live.